 We reached on a Thursday evening from Chicago and we were taken by bus to the city from Emeryville.
 As I said my goodbyes to a new friend I met on the train, I knew that I would probably never meet him ever again.
 Maybe he is reading this and I feel stupid not to have kept in touch.
 But I did not know how.
 He was a friend I made for two days and that was it.

-First thing you do when you arrive in this city is to finally pull out the jacket that you stashed somewhere and did not have to use it till then (I went to the US in summer).
-Someone rightly said this about San Francisco and I agree whole heartedly.
+The first thing you do when you arrive in this city is to finally pull out the jacket that you stashed somewhere and did not have to use it till then (I went to the US in summer).
+Someone rightly said this about San Francisco and I agree wholeheartedly.

 “The coldest winter I ever spent was a summer in San Francisco.”